juliabev/card_game/README.md

 `Scoring.md`: A detailed document describing and comparing the two scoring methods.

-`viz.md`: A detailed document describing and comparing the visualization method.
+`viz.md`: A detailed document describing the visualization method.